Iterable/iterable-swift-sdk/README.md

 ##### In-App Close

-This event is triggered when the user closes an inbox message by tapping a close or button or a back button in the navigation controller.
-Close buttons/links should have URL `iterable://close` or `iterable://dismiss`.
+This event is triggered when the user closes an inbox message by tapping a close button or a back button in the navigation controller.
+Close buttons/links should have URL `iterable://dismiss`.
 Tapping a close button/link also creates an `inAppClick` event.

 Important event properties: